Icy roads cause 5 deaths as wintry weather blows east

 - Migrant caravan groups arrive by hundreds at US border VIEW

+“All of a sudden the bus started swerving then it spun around two times, hit the rail and then flipped over,” bus passenger Veronica Love told news outlets as she left a hospital after the wreck.
+“The second spin, it started picking up speed.
+It was, I mean, what could you do?”

+The crash happened about 35 miles (55 kilometers) southeast of downtown Memphis, Tennessee.

 Killed were Betty Russell, 70, and Cynthia Hardin, 61, both of Huntsville, Alabama, said DeSoto County Coroner Joshua Pounders.
 The injured were taken to Memphis-area hospitals, with at least three listed in serious condition Wednesday evening.

 Officials said the group was traveling from Huntsville, Alabama, to gamble at a casino in Mississippi’s Tunica County, about 40 miles (65 kilometers) to the west.

 Around the upper South, meanwhile, the storm spread scattered sleet and light snow Wednesday.
 And in Virginia, NASA said, the planned launch early Thursday of an unmanned cargo rocket to the International Space Station had to be rescheduled by one day because of the weather.
 The unmanned Cygnus cargo craft is now scheduled to lift off early Friday from Wallops Island on the Eastern Shore carrying supplies and research materials for the astronauts at the space station.